AngelNull/expandable-djs-bot/README.md

 Quick Setup Version
 ```
-1. Clone Project
+1. Clone/Download Project
 2. Run npm install
 3. Run npm run config
 4. Run node .
 ````

 ## Documentation
-The documentation for this project can be found [here on GitBook](https://edb.foxgirls.cc/docs) or in the documentation branch.
+The documentation for this project can be found [here](https://edb.foxgirls.cc/docs) or in the documentation branch.

 ## Contributing
 The guide to contributing to this project can be found [here](https://edb.foxgirls.cc/docs/contributing/guide)